Careers as a Psychologist

 • A firm understanding of psychological tenets, human behaviors and motivations, and the main conditions that typically affect people

-• Knowledge of the more severe psychological conditions
+• Knowledge of severe psychological conditions and evidence-based treatment approaches

-• Ability to work not only with patients, but with family members, other members of the medical community, specialists and educators
+• Ability to work collaboratively with patients, family members, other members of the medical community, specialists, and educators

 • Skepticism without judgment, enabling you to question patients on their thoughts and beliefs without being unkind or unsympathetic